luckyAkbar/himatro-web-app/README.md

 *This project is based on current need for technology implementation to solve both classic and modern problem about organization management.*

 **Developers:**
--Lucky Akbar: Backend Developer
+1. Lucky Akbar: Backend Developer
--Hardi Nuari Caesar: Frontend Developer
+2. Hardi Nuari Caesar: Frontend Developer-

 # FEATURES IN THIS APP